The Modern AI Playbook

 I visualize a time when we will be to robots what dogs are to humans.
 And I am rooting for the machines.” - Claude Shannon

+As we delegate more authority to algorithms, the warnings of the cybernetics era become urgently relevant.
 Norbert Wiener, the mathematician who founded cybernetics and whose work laid foundations for modern control systems and artificial intelligence, was among the first to recognize both the power and peril of automation.
-Writing in The Human Use of Human Beings (1950), Wiener articulated a prescient warning about the social consequences of replacing human labor with machines:
+Writing in The Human Use of Human Beings (1950), Wiener articulated a prescient warning:

 If we combine our machine potentials of a factory with the valuation of human beings on which our present factory system is based, we are in for an Industrial Revolution of unmitigated cruelty.
 We must be willing to deal in facts rather than fashionable ideologies if we wish to get through this period unharmed.